- This guidance is for England & Wales

 - the consumer's decision to contract for the digital content could not have been influenced by the statement

 Quality is a general term that can incorporate many different aspects relating to the state or condition of the digital content but may, where appropriate, be considered in terms of:

 - fitness for all the purposes for which digital content of that kind is usually supplied

 - freedom from minor defects

-Quality does not include the consumer's subjective judgements such as whether he liked a downloaded piece of music or not.
+Quality does not include the consumer's subjective judgements, such as whether they liked a downloaded piece of music or not.